IAA-InvCodes/P-MILOS/README.md

 ## Description

-This repository contains an implementacion of MILOS in C. An extended user manual can be found [here](c-milos_manual.pdf).
+This repository contains an implementacion of MILOS in C and will get you a copy of the project up and running on your local machine for development and testing purposes.
+An extended user manual can be found [here](c-milos_manual.pdf).
 But in this page you can find a quick overview about how to install the necessary libraries, the types of files used and how to use the programs (sequential and parallel).

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ## Requeriments